Kassymkhan919/Synitheia/README.md

 * A prompt asks if user wants to get notifications
   * If user presses "yes", they can manually select notification time
   * If user presses "no", redirect to completed addition prompt

-**Checking In**
-* If user checks in and presses "No" on the prompt...
-  * If it's the final check in, send a prompt asking if user would like to push back deadline by 2 (two) weeks
-    * If user agrees,  send a confirmation and push deadline back by 2 (two) weeks and modify progress accordingly
-    * If user does not agree, send a confirmation and delete the habit goal
-  * If it's a regualar check in, send an encouraging message meant to motivate the user and **do not** increase progress for the habit goal

-* If user checks in and presses "Yes" on the prompt...
-  * If it's the final check in, send a "Congrats!" message and move the habit goal into Completed section
-  * If it's a regular check in, send a confirmation message and increase progress for the habit goal appropriately